Dance: In-Person and Virtual Scholarship Auditions

 Dance Audition

-After this, we will be available to answer any more questions you may have of our program.
+While waiting for your interview, dancers are welcome at a reception (with light snack food) in LeFevre Theatre Lobby.
+Current students will be available to escort you to the reception.
+We will be available to answer any more questions you may have of our program.
 Plan to end your day by 2 pm.

 Dance Scholarship Procedures for Virtual Auditions

-Dance Scholarship auditions will be 100% virtual January 21, 2024, 9:45-12:45 (PST) using this Zoom Link
+Dance Scholarship auditions will be 100% virtual tentatively on January 18, 2026, 9:45-12:45 (PST) using this Zoom Link

 The audition is in four parts: